RepDefHosting/Rosa-Moreno-Livni/src/pages/blog/index.md

 pageSlug: /blog
 pageTitle: Blog
 subheader: null
-metaDescription: A blog is a type of website or online platform where individuals or groups regularly post content, typically in the form of articles, diary entries, or commentary on various topics.
+metaDescription: "Moreno-Livni holds an MA and an MSc from Johns Hopkins School of Advanced International Studies (SAIS), where she founded the Debating Society; and the London School of Economics (respectively). "
 published: true
 schemaType: WebPage
 header: Blog